 Travelers will get a lot of value out of Chase Sapphire Reserve because it comes with a $300 annual travel credit.
-This card also offers 3 points per $1 spent on travel (after earning the $300 travel credit), 3 points per $1 on dining, and 1 point per $1 on all other purchases.
+This card also offers a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases.
 There are several types of travel insurance, too, including a $1 million benefit for serious injury or death, plus a Priority Pass Select airport lounge membership that would usually cost $429 a year.… read full answer

 But all those features are only worth it if you travel frequently and have the excellent credit needed to get approved for Chase Sapphire Reserve.
 And after the first year, you’ll have to spend enough – or utilize enough of the card’s perks – to make it worth owning.
 For example, if you make the most of the Priority Pass membership ($429 annual value), along with the $300 annual travel credit, you’d recoup the entire annual fee.
 That shouldn’t be hard for frequent travelers to do every year.
 And the more benefits you take advantage of, the less you need to spend to break even.

 Finally, in order for Chase Sapphire Reserve to be worth it, it’s important to pay the bill in full each month.
 Otherwise, you’ll end up paying 15.99% - 22.99% (V) interest on the unpaid balance, which will decrease the overall value of the card’s perks and rewards.